kelvin-olaiya/exam-ds-alchemist-report/report.md

 #### Protocol Buffers

-Protocol Buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
+Protocol Buffers[^protobuf] are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
 Once the structure of the data has been defined it is possible to use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

 It has been used in this project for the serialization and deserialization of data for persistence in the registry and for message exchange.